30 Dating Deal Breakers for Men

 Party girls need not apply, say the single men and the dating experts we spoke with.
 “I’ve learned that no matter how open-minded you are, if you let people who have toxic addictions into your life, you’re inviting a lot of other issues as well,” says Freeby.
 According to licensed New York mental health counselor, Tom Kearns, LMSW, “a woman who still wants to party and not spend time at home, clubbing every night, and worrying only about the next party can be too much.
 If a movie night at home is a deal breaker for her, then that’s a deal breaker.”

 Men don’t want a woman with substance abuse issues, but they do want a woman with substance.
 And there’s a different kind of addiction that can make a man run in the other direction: selfie-addiction.
 “When a woman takes selfies compulsively, it diminishes my view of her intelligence and maturity (especially the duck face),” says Ryan.
 Similarly, “it can be off-putting if a woman spends inordinate amounts of time on social media,” says single dad, Michael (not his real name), “particularly if it involves posting numerous selfies and frequently changing her profile pic.”
 The problem with this sort of behavior is that it spells “attention-seeking,” as well as, potentially, narcissism.
 And that definitely spells “deal breaker.”
-These are the clues that can help you spot a narcissist.

 “Texting is a crucial part of pre- and post-date flirtation today,” says dating coach Hoffman.
 And it’s true no matter what the age-group.
 “If you’re not good at keeping up a conversation over text or you simply refuse to text, you are limiting your chances with modern men.”
 Make sure you know these etiquette rules for texting your partner.